Narrated Audio Blog

 The boat was so much smaller than we expected and to the horror of the driver our bikes were so much bigger than he expected; and this time we were in an English speaking country!
 Oh well, the bikes were getting on that boat one way or another.
 No more messing around, we stripped the panniers off the bikes and began lowering them in to the boat.
 It took 5 men to handle each bike in to the boat.
 Once they were in there was not a lot of room left for passengers, only 2 other people came on the boat with us.

 It was so exciting when we left Charity the following morning at 5am.
 It was dark and quiet, sort of felt like a covert operation except we had got our passports officially stamped out of Guyana the day before so no illegal activity.
 The trip was going smoothly until we turned in to the river in Venezuela that leads to San Felix.
 We made a fuel stop and we think the family that pumped the gasoline phoned the military water police as we were soon after pulled over and taken in for questioning.
 The driver had prepared us for such a circumstance so the US dollars we had were spread between Janells bra and underpants; being an international the police would not strip search her like the locals or Guyanese.
-Next all our belongings expect the bikes were removed from the boat and searched in detail with many questions along the way.
+Next all our belongings except the bikes were removed from the boat and searched in detail with many questions along the way.
 There was no damage to our belongings but the other people on the boat had their bags ripped, bottles smashed etc. We just had to stand and watch, there was nothing we could do to stop it.
 Finally the threats came.
-The police wanted US$5000 or they would withold our motorbikes and stop the boat from proceeding.
+The police wanted $5,000 or they would withhold our motorbikes and stop the boat from proceeding.
 Of coarse we didn't have that kind of money and certainly weren't negotiating with corruption so after 3 hours of threats and bullying they gave up and set us on our way.
 That was not the end however as every military water police checkpoint stopped our boat and made threats to our driver.
-A trip that should have taken 10 hours ended up taking 16 hours.
+A trip that should have taken 10 hours ended up taking 16.
 It was a long and very tiring day.

 We spent that night in the home of the boat driver and the next day our friend Carlos from El Callao met us (we were so happy to see him) and we travelled to his home, so glad to be back somewhere familiar.